AceOfSpades98/Docker-QAP/README.md

 ## 🛣️ Roadmap

-- Screenshots of Postman for tournament and DB/RDS
-- RDS support
+- RDS support and screenshots
 - Verify instructions in README are correct upon completion

 ## License